mrsimonsen/SimoGrader/README.md

 - [ ] docs folder for all Instruction .md files
 - [ ] GUI using TKinter?
 - [ ] shelve to sqlite3 -> allowing custom queries and reports
+- [ ] Drag and Drop interface for adding tests?
+At least a button to open the testing folder location to add test files manually.
+- [ ] update .gitignore to not preserve student database.

 Instructions to make
 - [ ] setting up GitHub Classroom